 If you are deploying a fresh infrastructure over which you have application control, there's a whole host of cloud-native tooling available to transform how you design, manage, and maintain that application.
 Infrastructure as Code, VM Scale Sets, Service Fabric and Kubernetes templates, and more all exist to allow you to apply the same DevOps principals to your VMs in Azure Stack as you can in Azure.

-Migrating VMs to Azure Stack is largely the same in principle as migrating VMs to Azure, and just like in Azure, serious consideration needs to be given to the workload and how (and indeed if) it will run well within the cloud environment.
-Typically some resizing will need to be done to fit an Azure Stack VM 't-shirt' size, and testing will need to happen to ensure the workload performs as required in the bounds of Azure Stack IOPs limits.
+Migrating VMs to Azure Stack is largely the same in principle as migrating VMs to Azure, and just like in Azure, consideration needs to be given to the workload and how (and indeed if) it will run well within the cloud environment.
+Typically some resizing will need to be done to fit an Azure Stack VM 't-shirt' size, and testing will need to happen to ensure the workload performs as expected.
 For these reasons and more, when evaluating Azure Stack as a platform it's critical that you evaluate it against the workloads you'll be running, not just the aggregate CPU/RAM/Storage you think you'll need. .

 Probably the most important consideration for any deployment or migration into Azure or Azure Stack is that these are platforms designed for cloud workloads.
 The most fundamental difference between a cloud workload and a traditional workload is that workload availability should be delivered and accounted for by the application, not by the infrastructure.
 That's not to say that Azure Stack isn't a highly available and resilient platform within a rack, it is, however if a workload needs to be but cannot be resilient (and in particular resilient across site or rack if needed) without traditional hypervisor or storage technologies, then it may not be best suited to run in a cloud platform.